gunnarsson97/Boxinator/README.md

 # Boxinator

-1. First setup database by creating schema called "boxinator" in mysql workbwnch or simular run the sql  "boxData.sql" to replicate my database. (password: root, username:root, if using other username and password you need to chang ethe password in the java controller class(line 38))
+1. First setup database by creating schema called "boxinator" in mysql workbench or simular.
+Run the "boxData.sql" to replicate my database. (password: root, username:root, if using other username and password you need to chang ethe password in the java controller class(line 38))
 It should have a table called tblbox and columns: name, weight, color, country

 make sure the sql server runs on localhost:3306